appdev-lessons/hello-world/content.md

 Is everything green?
 If so, then you have passed the tests and your grade has been registered.
 If you see any red, then try clicking on the test to see if there's more information that can help you fix the issue.
 You can close this browser tab when you are done with it.

 That's fundamentally it for grading in this project and others in this course. **You can run `rake grade` in your terminal as many times as you want**, and you will get a new updated build report each time.
 Make it all green and you have completed the assignment!

-## Deploy your app

-We can now view our app in the live preview in our Codespace, and we've published the code to GitHub.

-Now let's see how we can actually deploy our app to the internet with a custom domain name so that anyone in the world can view what we created.

-You have two options for deployment:

-1. **Fly.io**.
-We recommend this option, since it works for dynamic web apps as well and we will use it later in the course.
-However, it does require you to enter credit card information.
-You will not be charged, but you must have a credit card to enter into your profile.

-2. **GitHub Pages**.
-This option is completely free and does not require a credit card, but it will only work for static websites.

-Depending on which option you choose, find the appropriate next lesson on Canvas to deploy the "Hello, World" web site.